 4. Brushing and Vacuuming Regularly

-A crucial pool care tip involves diligent scrubbing of the pool’s surfaces and vacuuming of the pool floors, helping to prevent the growth of algae and removal of dead algae.
+A crucial pool care tip involves diligent scrubbing of the pool’s surfaces and vacuuming the pool floors, helping to prevent algae growth and removal of dead algae.

 Let’s Get Your Pool Water Sparkling!

-Prevention is better than cure, so we recommend pool owners follow the basic maintenance tips to keep the waters of the pool blue.
-But, if you cannot stop algae growth, the simple step-by-step cleaning method should help the pool get back to normal.
+Prevention is better than cure, so we recommend pool owners follow the basic maintenance tips to keep the pool waters blue.
+But if you cannot stop algae growth, the simple step-by-step cleaning method should help the pool return to normal.

 Try the step-by-step guide above to clean your green pool, and let us know how well they work for your pool.
-Get onto it immediately if you see any green algae floating or stuck to the pool walls or pool floor.
-Remember to watch the ph and alkalinity levels.
+If you see any green algae floating or sticking to the pool walls or floor, get onto it immediately.
+Remember to watch the pH and alkalinity levels.